How to write Markdown and prepare your environment (with VSCode)

 In Markdown, this is how you __emphasize__

-Pay attention to the placement of the spaces:
+Pay attention to the placement of spaces.

-start with one space and two underscores, and
+Start with one space and two underscores.

-end with two underscores and one space.
+End with two underscores and one space.

-There is also an alternative character "**".
+There is also the alternative character "**".

 About dialects